Mohammad Farrokhi Yazdi: Biography

-Born in Yazd and his father was Mohammad Ebrahim Yazdi, he started his preliminary education in Yazd until the age of 16 when he was expelled from school for his poems against school teachers and principal.
+Born in Yazd to Mohammad Ebrahim Yazdi, he started his preliminary education in Yazd until the age of 16 when he was expelled from school for his poems against school teachers and principal.

-By the age of 16, he had already started writing poetry and gradually became active during the Persian Constitutional Revolution and was imprisoned because of writing material in opposition to the infamous 1919's Anglo-Persian Agreement.
-In prison, he protested that “He whose only offense is love of the motherland / No creed would condemn to a dark cell…”.
+By the age of 16, he had already started writing poetry and gradually became active during the Persian Constitutional Revolution and was imprisoned because of writing material in opposition to the infamous 1919 Anglo-Persian Agreement.
+In prison, he protested that "He whose only offense is love of the motherland / No creed would condemn to a dark cell...".

 Farrokhi Yazdi composed a poem criticizing Zeygham al-Dawla Qashqa'i, the ruler of Yazd, and in response Zeigham al-Dawla ordered to sew his mouth with thread and needle and throw him in prison.
 In 1921, he published the political newspaper Toufan (storm), winning fame for his poetry and constant attacks against Reza Pahlavi in his editorials.

 Finally, in 1939, he was arrested, sentenced to prison at Tehran's Qasr prison.
 He was murdered by air injection under Dr. Ahmad Ahmadi.

-He has written a poem related to British politician, Lord Curzon:
+He wrote a poem related to British politician, Lord Curzon: